-Abstract This paper describes a new model that provides a framework for understanding people's reactions to threats to social acceptance and belonging as they occur in the context of diverse phenomena such as rejection, discrimination, ostracism, betrayal, and stigmatization.
+This article describes a new model that provides a framework for understanding people's reactions to threats to social acceptance and belonging as they occur in the context of diverse phenomena such as rejection, discrimination, ostracism, betrayal, and stigmatization.
 People's immediate reactions are quite similar across different forms of rejection in terms of negative affect and lowered self-esteem.
-However, following these immediate responses, people's reactions are influenced by construals of the rejection experience that predict three distinct motives for prosocial, antisocial, and socially avoidant behavioral responses.
-We describe the relational, contextual, and dispositional factors that affect which motives determine people's reactions to a rejection experience and the ways in which these three motives may work at cross-purposes.
-The multi-motive model accounts for the myriad ways in which responses to rejection unfold over time and offers a basis for the next generation of research on interpersonal rejection.
+However, following these immediate responses, people's reactions are influenced by construals of the rejection experience that predict 3 distinct motives for prosocial, antisocial, and socially avoidant behavioral responses.
+The authors describe the relational, contextual, and dispositional factors that affect which motives determine people's reactions to a rejection experience and the ways in which these 3 motives may work at cross-purposes.
+The multimotive model accounts for the myriad ways in which responses to rejection unfold over time and offers a basis for the next generation of research on interpersonal rejection.

 Perceived discrimination has been studied with regard to its impact on several types of health effects.
 This meta-analysis provides a comprehensive account of the relationships between multiple forms of perceived discrimination and both mental and physical health outcomes.
 In addition, this meta-analysis examines potential mechanisms by which perceiving discrimination may affect health, including through psychological and physiological stress responses and health behaviors.
 Analysis of 134 samples suggests that when weighting each study's contribution by sample size, perceived discrimination has a significant negative effect on both mental and physical health.
 Perceived discrimination also produces significantly heightened stress responses and is related to participation in unhealthy and nonparticipation in healthy behaviors.
 These findings suggest potential pathways linking perceived discrimination to negative health outcomes. © 2009 American Psychological Association.